POETSII/pstack/docs/engines.md

 ```

 The parameter `rmap` is a **region map**.
 It's a mapping between device names
-and regions, identified as non-zero integers.
+and regions, identified as non-negative integers.

 After executing `run`, `pcli` pushes three simulation jobs to Redis,
 corresponding to the regions `0`, `1` and `2`.
 These get subsequently dequed